Russian festival with Rammstein singer canceled by authorities | DW | 30.08.2021

-A Russian music festival during which Rammstein singer Till Lindemann was to perform on August 29 was canceled, due to reported pressure from authorities, festival organizer Maxim Larin wrote on social media platform VK.
+A Russian music festival which was to star Rammstein singer Till Lindemann on August 29 was canceled due to reported pressure from authorities, festival organizer Maxim Larin wrote on social media platform VK.

 The festival site in the city of Tver, 180 kilometers (110 miles) northwest of Moscow, has been cordoned off.